Create Free Cash Flow

 What will happen is that the assets you buy with the money you’re putting away for these long-term expenses will generate extra income as all assets do.
 At first this will mainly help you save up for those large expenses, but eventually this extra income will also allow you to buy enough assets to generate income that is free and clear.
 You’ll build up a $100,000 investment account from which you may pull $10,000 to buy a car once in a while, but you’ll have the remaining $90,000 generating income.
 Let this income buy more assets, and you’re off to the races to FIRE.

 Finally, you can also think about reducing your investments in traditional tax-sheltered retirement accounts to create more free cash flow to build up your income investing portfolio.
-Money put into an IRA or 401k will be locked away until you are 65 years-old or older, well beyond your planned retirement date, so investing less in retirement accounts and more in income investing accounts will reduce the time needed to build up a sufficient income portfolio to quit working.
+Money put into an IRA or 401k is locked away until you are 65 years-old or older, well beyond your planned retirement date.
+So investing less in retirement accounts and more in income investing accounts will reduce the time needed to build up a sufficient income portfolio to quit working.

 Realize that most people that retire early end up living longer than those who retire on time or late.
 Putting in a little extra protection to avoid running short of cash in your later years only makes sense.